mredig/Notes-to-Self/perl_snippets.md

 	my $enter = <STDIN>;
 }

-sub checkYn { ## provided a prompt, will ask user how to proceed, assuming YES and else opting yes
+sub checkYn { ## provided a prompt, will ask user how to proceed, assuming YES and else opting no
 	my $prompt = $_[0] . " [Y/n]:";
 	print "$prompt";
 	my $rVal = -1;